MicrosoftDocs/azure-docs/articles/digital-twins/how-to-use-postman.md

 :::image type="content" source="media/how-to-use-postman/postman-request-response.png" alt-text="Below the details of the sent request, the details of the response are highlighted.
 There is a Status of 200 OK and body text describing digital twins that were returned by the query.":::

-You can also compare the response to the expected response data given in the request's reference documentation, to verify the result or learn more about any errors that arise.
+You can also compare the response to the expected response data given in the reference documentation, to verify the result or learn more about any errors that arise.

 ## Next steps

 To learn more about the Digital Twins APIs, read [*How-to: Use the Azure Digital Twins APIs and SDKs*](how-to-use-apis-sdks.md).

-You can also view the reference documentation for the REST APIs [here](/rest/api/azure-digitaltwins/).
+To view the reference documentation for the REST APIs, go [here](/rest/api/azure-digitaltwins/).